michaellyons/EnvironmentBuddy/README.md

-# Enviroment Buddy
+# Environment Buddy
-Enviroment Buddy (Buddy) is an example Internet of Things (IoT) project to build an [Arduino] device that records atmospheric sensor data, sends that data to a central [node.js] server that logs data to [MongoDB] and broadcasts live metrics to a [ReactJS] webapp.
+Environment Buddy (Buddy) is an example Internet of Things (IoT) project to build an [Arduino] device that records atmospheric sensor data, sends that data to a central [node.js] server that logs data to [MongoDB] and broadcasts live metrics to a [ReactJS] webapp.

 ### Technologies Used
   - [ReactJS] - Front End Framework